Miguel Enríquez (privateer): Later years

-Led by El Postillón, El Pequeño P., La Amarilla, La Verdad and La Fe, his vessels captured 56 British merchant ships during the Anglo-Spanish War.
-This constituted nearly half of their merchant fleet.
-With his vessels playing a key role to secure Spain's dominance over Great Britain, Enríquez made a bold request for a mulato, asking Patiño to help him reach the rank of Royal Admiral.
-The secretary never answered this petition.
-The actions of Enríquez soon gained notoriety among the merchants affiliated to the South Sea Company, who gave him the nickname "The Grand Archvillain".
-One of them once described him by saying "[Enríquez] has raised himself to be in effect King, at least more than Governor of Porto Rico (sic)".
-The impact of his fleet on British merchants was such that on February 24, 1728, that he became the topic of the House of Commons of Great Britain in London.
-There, its members decided to send several military captains to directly attack Enríquez's fleet.
-Several British warships were sent to San Juan in order to demand restitution for the lost vessels.
-The British ambassador to Madrid also wrote to Patiño demanding the return of the vessels.
-These requests did not produce an immediate effect.
-Enríquez was a topic of inquiry in this entity a total of 12 times during a period of five years, with most complaints being filed by military officers and governors from Jamaica.

 Mendizábal's cooperation benefited both his business and his military influence, and the governor went as far as employing politics to favor him.
 On one night, a group of 23 slaves escaped from El Plantaje and were joined by some employees from his shipyard.
-Consequently in May 1728, Enríquez ordered two of his ships to go to St. Thomas to reclaim the slaves that had escaped.
+Consequently in May 1728, Enríquez ordered two of his ships to go to Saint Thomas to reclaim the slaves that had escaped.
 He also ordered that if this could not be accomplished, they should go to the San Juan cays and capture as many as possible, which they did and returned with 24 slaves.
-Taking notice, Mendizábal requested a treaty with Denmark that allowed the return or replacement of slaves that escaped between Puerto Rico and St. Thomas.
+Taking notice, Mendizábal requested a treaty with Denmark that allowed the return or replacement of slaves that escaped between Puerto Rico and Saint Thomas.
 Despite being fully invested in the war effort, Enríquez also continued to serve the Crown in other aspects.
 His fleet was forced to secure the arrival of Cumaná's Situado, evading a British squadron.
 Enríquez also continued providing transport to the authorities and even some civilians.
 That same year, he sent Camino to Havana in order to complete a task.
 However, Enríquez's confidant failed when he lost the relevant documentation, losing to a local privateer and costing a significant amount of money.
 The privateer was angered by this development, Camino responded by reclaiming payment for his entire career and threatened that he would travel to Spain seeking retribution.
 Enríquez's enemies considered this an opportunity to give credibility to their allegations.